Cracked Pot Meditations – The Pen is Mightier Than The Sword

 Why was this the one that everyone decided was cool?

-It wasn’t any different them Friendster and the profiles weren’t customizable like MySpace.
+It wasn’t different from Friendster, and the profiles weren’t customizable like MySpace.

 People who supposedly have jobs are arguing on several comment threads at once every minute all day.

-These meek mild manner people come out of their dank dark holes and blink at the light and scurry back in case someone reacted to something they have written.
+These meek, mild-mannered people come out of their dank, dark holes, blink at the light, and scurry back in case someone reacts to something they have written.

 This is our great civilization on “paper”.